 Can you appeal a mortgage refusal?

-Most lenders do not have a formal appeals process for mortgage decisions.
-However, if you believe the decision was based on incorrect information, such as an error on your credit file or a misunderstanding about your income, you can ask the lender to review the application with corrected details.
+Most lenders do not run a formal appeals process for mortgage decisions, so there is rarely a button to press.
+That said, if the refusal rested on wrong information, an error on your credit file or a mix-up over your income, you can ask the lender to look again with the corrected details.

-In cases where you believe the lender has treated you unfairly or discriminated against you, you can escalate through their internal complaints procedure and, if necessary, to the Financial Ombudsman Service.
+And if you think the lender has treated you unfairly or discriminated against you, you can take it through its internal complaints procedure, then on to the Financial Ombudsman Service if you are still not satisfied.

 When is it worth challenging a decision?